kuffehgalaxy-ux/battle-plans/docs/ProjectBible.md

 > "Here's what's happening, here's what needs attention, and here's what you should do next."

+# Product Motto

+## Plan.
+Publish.
+Command.

+These three words describe the core workflow of Battle Plans.

+### Plan

+Create the strategy for the current Territory Battle phase.

+### Publish

+Communicate clear orders to officers and guild members through Discord.

+### Command

+Monitor progress, identify issues and guide the guild to success.

+Every feature should support at least one of these three pillars.
 ---

 # 19. Future Vision